 💌 Sharing is caring

 Don’t be shy, chime in below in the comments.
-Let me hear your opinion on this easy Instant Pot green beans recipe.
+Please share your thoughts on this recipe.
 If you enjoyed this, please give it 5 stars and share it on Facebook, Pinterest, Twitter, and Instagram.

 Instant Pot Green Beans